Playground Planning

 1. Mismanaging the timeline and process

 Rushing to build a playground often makes the playground planning process go wrong.
-Like building a house, a playground takes time to scope and develop.
+Like building a house, a playground takes time to develop.
 That is why we recommend starting your planning well before your opening date and being realistic about the deadlines.
 The rule of thumb is to allow for 3-6 months for the whole process before the intended opening date.

 2. Disregarding age-appropriate play and zoning